Nickollee/radiology-cv/data/img/README.md

 ## IMPORTANT

 These radiographs are intentionally not included in this repository to protect the privacy of patients.
-However, the images can be obtained directly from [JSRT]() under the condition that they be used solely for research purposes
+However, the images can be obtained directly from [JSRT]() under the condition that they be used solely for research purposes.